| SPECIES |

 West Nile disease is killing birds.
 Believed to be spread by bites of infected mosquitoes and bird-to-bird contact, this virus is of concern to the birding world everywhere.
 People who develop high fever, confusion, muscle weakness or severe headaches should see a doctor right away.
 Keep up to date on the spread and what can be done.
 It is not common, resulting in about 111 deaths per year (a little higher than deaths from lightning strikes.)
 CDC West Nile Virus.

 If you find an ill or injured bird (or other critter) it is crucial to the animal's survival that it be given to a licensed wildlife rehabilitator.
 It is not legal to keep and care for the animal unless you are a licensed rehabilitator.
 Find your closest rehabber now that handles songbirds - before the emergency occurs.
+See link below, call your local nature center, a bird specialty store, or your State wildlife agency.
 Being prepared is especially important.
 Some rehabbers on these lists have had to close down due to lack of funding, so checking things out before the panic is crucial.
-See story of Mr. Troyer.
+More on wildlife rehabbers and emergency bird care.

 SPRING AND SUMMER "BLUEBIRDING"